 Real-time embedded system

 A real-time embedded system is used when output is required at a particular time.
-These are most needed in the time laced situations where quick response and output are needed, like in the defense and health sectors.
+These are most needed in the time laced situations where quick response and output are needed, like in the defence and health sectors.
 Task performance and generation are prioritized.
 There are 2 types of real-time embedded systems: soft and hard embedded systems

 - Soft embedded system- In this system time is not the main motive.
 Generation of output is given importance and even if the deadline is crossed the valid output will be accepted.
 The sound system in computers is one the examples